dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1492: Economic inequality results in systemic issues.
+### T1492: Inequality and environmental harm result from concentrated wealth.

 |Support|
 |---|